What is HL7 FHIR?

-HL7 FHIR is the fourth standardized representation of healthcare data for transmission.
+HL7 FHIR (‘FHIR’) is the fourth and most recent standardized representation of healthcare data for transmission, designed for API exchange between computers.

-• FHIR is not an API, software, or even filetype, but a syntax.
-It describes how healthcare data should be structured in JSON, XML, or Turtle when transmitted via an API.
-APIs (Application Program Interface) are the most common way that computers talk to each other today.
-FHIR was created to iron out the issues associated with extremely high variability of data in healthcare that the previous standards (HL7 ADT, HL7 CDA) were each not able to handle.
+• HL7 FHIR is not an API or software, but a formatting standard.
+It describes how healthcare data is structured in JSON, XML, or Turtle when transmitted via Application Program Interface (API).
+APIs are the most common way that computers talk to each other today.
+HL7 FHIR was created to resolve the high variability of healthcare data that previous standards (HL7 ADT, HL7 CDA) were unable to accommodate.

-• FHIR does not specify how data is stored.
-While FHIR specifies how data looks when passed, it does not make any assertions on how to store data that has been transferred with FHIR.
-That is up to each entity to decide, whether it be SQL, OODB, or NoSQL among others.
+• HL7 FHIR does not specify how data is stored.
+Once HL7 FHIR data is received by an entity, it is up to that entity to decide how to store the data within, whether it be SQL, OODB, or NoSQL among others.

-• FHIR only specifies where most data elements should go in it’s structure.
-It was designed to be an 80/20 solution, whereby uncommon data elements are up to the community to decide where they are placed, largely relying on intuition.
+• HL7 FHIR only specifies where most data elements go.
+It was designed to be an 80/20 solution, whereby uncommon data elements are left to the community to decide where they are placed, largely relying on intuition.

-• FHIR still has unstructured data!
-Yes, FHIR still contains plenty of unstructured text fields and accommodates unstructured file attachments.
-Tenasol specializes in extraction of this unstructured FHIR data.
+• HL7 FHIR still has unstructured data!
+Yes, HL7 FHIR still contains plenty of unstructured text fields and accommodates unstructured file attachments.
+Tenasol specializes in extraction of this data.

-• FHIR can be used for all healthcare applications!
-Lab equipment can use FHIR.
-Clearing houses can use FHIR.
-Of course, health records may be represented with FHIR.
-Appointments can be scheduled with FHIR.
-It was designed to be used for all use cases across the entirety of healthcare.
-It can be used in place of HL7 ADT and HL7 CDA uses.
+• HL7 FHIR can be used for everything in healthcare!
+Lab equipment can use HL7 FHIR.
+Clearing houses can use it.
+Of course, health records are represented with HL7 FHIR.
+It was designed to be used for the entirety of healthcare.
+It can be used in place of HL7 ADT and HL7 CDA.

 HL7 FHIR Adoption

-One might ask how adopted FHIR is by the healthcare community.
-The answer at any given time is difficult to gauge, but it is rapidly growing to due to how fast it enables healthcare data to travel, and how much more secure it is.
+The adoption of HL7 FHIR at any given time is difficult to gauge, but it is rapidly growing to due to how fast it enables healthcare data to travel, and how much more secure it is.
+Roughly, around 95% of hospitals within the US are using HL7 FHIR internally.
+Around 80%-90% office-based physicians are using HL7 FHIR internally [ref].

-Today, many facilities and health plans use FHIR internally, but few are using it for inter-facility exchange, also called healthcare interoperability.
+Today, many facilities and health plans use HL7 FHIR internally, but few are using it for inter-facility exchange, also called healthcare interoperability.
+Recently, more electronic medical record systems are required to have HL7 FHIR features to improve interoperability in the long term.

-In many indirect capacities, FHIR is almost required to meet increasing demands on healthcare data speed government policy requirements.
-Examples of this are prior authorization (used to be 30 days and is shifting to 3 days), and the aforementioned healthcare interoperability to exchange data between patients, hospitals, and the government.
+In many indirect capacities, HL7 FHIR is almost required to meet increasing demands on healthcare data speed government policy requirements.
+Examples of this are prior authorization (used to be 14 days and is shifting to 7 days), and the aforementioned healthcare interoperability to exchange data between patients, hospitals, and the government.

-Resources: HL7 FHIR “Resources“ are the Lego blocks that make up FHIR messages.
-Each FHIR Resource has its own data structure, and can reference other FHIR Resources where appropriate.
-The structure of FHIR is such that all Resources are thrown into a JSON-formatted bucket with IDs which reference each other.
+Resources: HL7 FHIR “Resources“ are the Lego blocks that make up HL7 FHIR messages.
+Each HL7 FHIR Resource type (such as Patient, or Organization - often capitalized in documentation to emphasize they are an object) has its own data structure, and can reference other FHIR Resources where appropriate.
+The structure of HL7 FHIR is such that all Resources are thrown into a JSON-formatted bucket with IDs which reference each other.
 For example, an Encounter may point to a Patient, a Practitioner, an Organization, and a Location.

 Table of all HL7 FHIR ‘Resources‘

-Extensions: This term gets thrown about a lot when talking about FHIR.
-Any data that does not have a predefined location within FHIR Resources may be added into a Resource as a “FHIR Extension”.
+Extensions: Any data that does not have a predefined location within HL7 FHIR Resources may be added into a Resource as a “FHIR Extension”.
 There is no limit on how many extensions may be added to a Resource and what type of data it can be.

-Bundles: FHIR Bundles are a common FHIR Resource type that exist to group other Resources together in sub-buckets.
+Bundles: HL7 FHIR Bundles are a common HL7 FHIR Resource type that exist to group other Resources together in sub-buckets.
 Think of it like a file folder.
 A bundle may contain bundles, which may contain bundles inside of them.
-They commonly encapsulate all data that makes of the FHIR message.
+They commonly encapsulate all data that make up the HL7 FHIR message.

 HL7 FHIR structure